anlbora/movieLibrary/README.md

 - **View All Movies**: Displays a table containing information on all movies in the database.
 - **Add Movies**: Facilitates the addition of new movie entries.
 - **Update Movies**: Allows modifications to existing movie details.
-- **Delete Movies**: Permits the removal of movies from the database.
+- **Delete Movies**: Permits the removal of movies from the database

----

 ## Requirements